Nick Franklin, Utility Player, Los Angeles Angels

 Birthplace: Sanford, Florida

-Nick Franklin, utility player for the Milwaukee Brewers, was first drafted by the Seattle Mariners in 2009.
+Nick Franklin, utility player for the Los Angeles Angels, was first drafted by the Seattle Mariners in 2009.
 He played in the Mariners' minor league system from 2009 through 2012.

 Franklin joined the Mariners in 2013, playing in 102 games with them.
 He batted .225 with 83 hits, 20 doubles, 12 home runs, and 45 RBIs.
 Defensively, as a second baseman in 96 games, he made 326 assists, 64 double plays, 139 putouts, and 12 errors.